bytecauldron/awesome-gamemaker/README.md

 - [Katsaii](https://www.katsaii.com/content/blog/posts.html) - Some articles on more advanced GML topics.
 - [Meseta on Game Dev](https://meseta.dev/) - Seasoned GameMaker dev's thoughts on GameMaker concepts and libraries.
 - [Thoughts On GameMaker](https://github.com/JujuAdams/ThoughtsOnGameMaker) - Not a traditional blog but has great info on different GML techniques.
-- [ApathyHill](https://apathyhill.com/blog/category/gamemaker) - Some articles on GameMaker 3D, noise, sprite trails, and a few others.

 ## YouTube